The 2017 Grammys: Winners and Performances

 * * *

+Chance the Rapper won Best New Artist, besting nominees Kelsea Ballerini, The Chainsmokers, Maren Morris, and Anderson .Paak.
+“I claim this victory in the name of the lord,” he shouted after receiving the trophy from Jennifer Lopez.

+Lopez, the first presenter of the night, acknowledged the political moment without getting partisan: “At this point in history, our voices are needed more than ever.
+As Toni Morrison once said this is precisely the time when artists go to work. ...We do language, that is how civilizations heal.
+So tonight we celebrate our most universal language, music.”

-Adele opened the night with a typical power-move: performing “Hello” alone on a darkened stage, the focus being just on her vocals and sparkly geometrical top.
+Adele opened the night with a power move: performing “Hello” alone on a darkened stage, the focus being just on her vocals and sparkly geometrical top.
 Then host James Corden arrived in self-consciously bumbling fashion, pretending to fall down stairs and botch his choreography before launching into a rap about the night.
 One line that landed: “Sturgill Simpson is here, and Google just crashed from people asking who the hell is that.”

+Three remarkable looks from the red carpet below.
+Here’s Adele in green:

 * * *